xieyaoyue/tp/docs/UserGuide.md

 `convert -s SGD -t USD` → converts the currency from SGD to USD

-Feature below shows an example for Converting Currency feature: <br>
+Figure below shows an example for Converting Currency feature: <br>

 ![Example for Converting Currency](images/ConvertExample.png)